 - (8) Amortization method and amortization period of goodwill Goodwill is amortized on a straight line based on a reasonable period not exceeding 20 years. - (9) Other material matters for preparation of the Consolidated Financial Statements As for the accounting processing of consumption tax, etc., such tax is not included in the Consolidated Financial Statements.

-Notes to Changes in Accounting Policy
+Notes on Changes in Presentation